 Oyakodon, which translates to “parent and child bowl”, is comfort food in Japan.
 The primary proteins are chicken (the parent) and egg (the child).
 A related version includes raw salmon and salmon eggs.
 When there is no family relationship between the ingredients, the dish is called tanindon, or “stranger bowl”.
 And that is what we have here – salmon paired with a chicken egg.

 Donburi is the name for rice bowls that are larger than usual.
 Across Asia, rice is treated with considerable reverence.
 Use Japonica rice for this dish.
 This is a short-grain, slightly sticky style of rice, ideal for making sushi.
 You will sometimes find Japonica rice labelled as “sushi rice”.

 Cooking rice perfectly takes practice.
 To avoid a failure or two, read this great guide on cooking rice the Japanese way.

 Should you be avoiding the empty calories of white rice, try using brown rice or a multigrain mix in the donburi recipe.
 For example, this chazuke (“tea over rice”) dish took that approach.

 The rice bowl is the canvas for your culinary art, the topping.
 The salmon in this “stranger bowl” is lightly poached in tsuyu, together with green onions and egg.
 Tsuyu is a combination of soy sauce, mirin, sake, and dashi.
 It provides seasoning and lots of flavours enhancing umami.

 Topping off this mix is a raw egg yolk and a sprinkle of garlic chives.
 The egg yolk adds a decadent richness when stirred into the salmon topping and rice below.

 One at a time

-It is best to cook each serving in separate pans or one at a time.
+It is best to cook each serving of this salmon donburi in separate pans or one at a time.
 The pans should be about the same diameter as your rice bowls.
 That will allow you to easily slide the cooked topping out of the pan and on to the rice.

 Tanindon – Salmon and egg rice bowl